Societies Registration Act, 1860

 The Government of Kerala awards a second grant to SKS, further affirming its contribution to society and its role in the preservation of Kalaripayattu.

 In the years that followed, kalaris were established at several locations across the region, and generations of students have trained under SKS's lineage.
-This record acknowledges the foundational contributions of Kunjikoya Haji, of the Kunnamangalam community whose initiative brought SKS to this soil, of the Government of Kerala whose early recognition affirmed its service, and of the Ustad whose vision carried the tradition from Thamarassery to its permanent home at Anappara.
+This record acknowledges the foundational contributions of the people of Kunnamangalam, whose initiative brought SKS to this soil; of the Government of Kerala, whose early recognition affirmed its service to society; and of the Ustad, whose vision carried the tradition from Thamarassery to its permanent home at Anappara.

 Son of the founder, TP Dakwan Gurukkal carries forward the discipline and teaching of his father.
 Under his guidance SKS continues in the same traditional manner his father established.